Freight Shipping from Austin to Cleveland

 How much does it cost to ship freight from Austin to Cleveland?

-Full truckload (FTL) rates from Austin, TX to Cleveland, OH currently range from $3,309-$4,078 for a standard dry van load over the 1,539-mile route.
+Full truckload (FTL) rates from Austin, TX to Cleveland, OH currently range $3,309-$4,078 (roughly $2.17-$2.68 per mile over 1,539 miles).
 LTL shipments typically cost $1,046-$1,708 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Cleveland?